ryan-perk/olympic_mining/README.txt

 ## analyze.ipynb

-# mostly hacked together to output various graphs, images, and ways to visualize the model
+# output various graphs, images, and ways to visualize the model

 ## tensor.ipynb